War Room is a 2015 Christian film directed by Alex Kendrick and written by himself and Stephen Kendrick.

 - My God, What Have I Done?: T.J. after being fired from his job realizes his guilt of stealing products from his own company and selling them on the side to make a profit, then goes to the company he worked for and confesses to its owners what he has done and is willing to accept the consequences.
 After a while of T.J. and Elizabeth waiting and praying for their response, the company owners come by the house to tell T.J. that, though they can't give him his job back, they also will not press any charges against him for his honesty.

-- Never Mess with Granny: Miss Clara.
+- Never Mess with Granny: Miss Clara, just by her personality alone.
 When she and Elizabeth were held at knife point by a mugger to hand over their cash, Miss Clara stands bravely before the mugger and boldly tells him off in the name of Jesus.
 Surprisingly he relents.